kijiproject/kiji/kijiproject.github.com/_posts/userguides/express/DEVEL/2013-11-14-kiji-sources.md

   default, this is 1, so you will only get the latest version within the time range of the entire KijiInput request.

-##### schemaSpec
+#### schemaSpec

 This specifies the Avro schema to read the data in this column with.
+For more information about Avro schemas, see the [KijiSchema userguide]({{site.userguide_schema_devel}}/managing-data) section on Schema evolution.
-Here are the
+Here are the options:
-options:

-* `SchemaSpec.Specific(classOf[MySpecificRecordClass])`: used when you have a specific class that has been compiled by Avro.  `MySpecificRecordClass` must extend ` `org.apache.avro.SpecificRecord`
+* `SchemaSpec.Specific(classOf[MySpecificRecordClass])`: used when you have a specific class that has been compiled by Avro.  `MySpecificRecordClass` must extend
+`org.apache.avro.SpecificRecord`, and must be on the classpath of the running job.
 * `SchemaSpec.Generic(myGenericSchema)`: If you don’t have the specific class you want to use to read, you can construct a generic schema and use it as the reader schema.
 * `SchemaSpec.Writer`: used when you want to read with the same schema that the data was written